asbermudez/vue-xstate/README.md

 [![npm version](https://badge.fury.io/js/vue-xstate.svg)](https://badge.fury.io/js/vue-xstate)

+### :warning: Attention: If you're under version 1.0.10, please upgrade by first removing totally the package and reinstalling :warning:

 # vue-xstate

 This project aims to give users of VueJS a easy access platform to use [xState](https://xstate.js.org/) library in their project.